dblanding/raspibot/README.md

 ![MQTTUI window 2](imgs/mqttui2.png)

+#### Summarizing the way the scanner works:
+* The scanner is implemented as a systemd service which starts on powerup, and which can be toggled between 2 modes of operation by controling whether GPIO pin 17 is held LOW:
+    * Idle:
+        * GPIO pin 17 NOT held LOW
+        * scan motor is stopped
+        * publishes laser health info
+    * Run:
+        * Triggered by holding GPIO pin 17 LOW
+        * Scan motor runs
+        * publishes scan data
+* One way to control the scanner motor is to use a physical *Run* / *Stop* switch on the robot which is used to ground GPIO pin 17.
+* But it would be nice to be able to do this programatically.
+    * Create a new file *run_scan_mtr.py* in the robot/ folder and make it a service.
+        * When the service is started, GPIO pin 27 is held *LOW*.
+It is connected by jumper to GPIO pin 17, causing the motor to run.
+(The physical switch must be *OPEN*.)
+        * When the service is stopped, *GPIO.cleanup()* will run on program exit, cleaning up and releasing GPIO resources.
+With the GPIO pin no longer held *LOW*, the motor will stop.
+If it doesn't stop on its own, restart the scanner service.
+    * To make this a service, edit the file *deploy/deploy_services.py*.
+    * Deploy with `pyinfra inventory.py deploy/deploy_services.py -y`

 #### Write Odometer program to read pose data from Sparkfun Optical Tracking Odometry Sensor and publish it on topic 'odom/pose'
 * The program *[robot/odometer.py](robot/odometer.py)* reads pose data (x, y, heading) from the OTOS and publishes it as JSON to the MQTT broker.
 * Check distance and angle by driving 1 meter (in X), turning around and returning to start position.